 UX was never just about screens.
 If you’re designing to drive behavior then you’re doing UX.
 I would say it’s also about more than helping users achieve their goals.
 It’s also about designing an environment for intent.

-These basic animal shaped toys have been in my doctor’s office for years.
-I’ve always liked them but had never touched them.
-Their shapes and colors always made me think of them as solid but soft, structurally sound yet approachable and playful.
+These toys have been in my doctor’s office for years.
+I’ve always liked them but I had never touched them.
+Their shapes and colors always made me think of them as solid but soft, structurally sound yet playful.

 I was recently in the office and a mother was letting her small son play with them.
 He picked one off the couch and dropped it on the wooden floor.
-It made a hard, sharp sound that surprised me and just like that they were different.
-My perception of them changed instantly and mild disappointment set in.
-What I had once considered comforting became loud and disruptive.
-This single experience in my journey caused me to lower my expectations of something I once looked forward to.
+It made a hard, sharp sound that surprised me.
+Just like that they were different.
+What I had once considered comforting and engaging became loud and disruptive.
+This single experience in my journey caused me to change my expectations of something I once looked forward to.

 Details like this matter and must be considered when you’re creating a context for an experience.
 I’m still a little sad about it.